ctcolwyn/colwyn.net/README.md

 - Implement easy Wikipedia lookups via `(!Wikipedia)` or similar
 - Look into Gwern's "Resorter" for importance tags
+- Implement linkchecker and on-domain hosting of things like referenced PDFs

 ## Edge Cases